harrisonbrock/ToggleButtonExample/README.md

 #  Toggle Button Example

-This is a basic example on how to create a toggle button.
+This is a basic example on how to create a toggle button like the follow button on Twitter